isographlabs/isograph/docs-website/docs/quickstart.md

 });
 ```

-## Make a network request for the data that that component needs
+## Make a network request for the data that the `Root.HomePage` component needs

 That Isograph component isn't doing much on its own.
 We need to fetch the server fields it requested.